-Something new was happening with me.
+Something new was happening to me.
 God gave me a new dream.
 One of those dreams was a be a good example and role model for my daughter.
 As a new mother now, I had to be careful of the decisions and/or choices I was making as she was now an important factor in anything that I chose to do.
 I started having dreams of owning my own business.
 However, I didn’t know what that looked like or what it entailed, but this dream seemed to explode every time I thought about it.
 It was exciting.

-In doing research of this new dream, I read about other women who were making a difference in the world.
+In doing research on this new dream, I read about other women who were making a difference in the world.
 How could I do or compete with that?
 I had no experience, or so I thought.
 Over the years, I had tried to do MLM businesses.
 They all failed.
 It wasn’t because it wasn’t a good thing.
 It wasn’t a good thing for me.
 I needed to discover what my passions were.
 This took me on an entirely new journey.